sstelfox/stelfox.net/content/about.md

 I work on software in some of my free time, usually trying to learn something new or recreating a service that I use regularly (either because it has a flaw that is annoying me, or to better understand the problem space).

-There are few things I enjoy as much as holding another world in my hands, washed in the smell of the tannins mingling with a good cup of coffee in the morning.
+I deeply enjoy reading; There are few things I enjoy as much as holding another world in my hands, washed in the smell of the tannins mingling with a good cup of coffee in the morning.

 For a more detailed professional breakdown, I encourage you to peruse my [LinkedIn][3] profile.
 If you'd like to get a hold of me to ask about a